 Treatment for DDH

-For mild and moderate DDH, children generally wear braces for three months.
-For more severe DDH, babies wear braces for six months or longer.
+Babies with mild to moderate DDH usually wear braces for at least 3 months.
+For more severe DDH, babies wear braces for at least 6 months.
 Babies with more severe DDH might need surgery too.

 The earlier DDH is diagnosed and bracing is started, the better.
-If babies are older than five months of age when diagnosed with DDH, they are more likely to get complications and need more complex treatment like surgery.
+If babies are older than 5 months of age when diagnosed with DDH, they’re more likely to get complications and need complex treatment like surgery.

 Some babies really like to lie with their head turned to one side.
 This can affect the position of your baby’s hips.
 It’s important to alternate your baby’s head position for sleep from right to left.
-This can also help prevent your baby from getting an uneven or flattened head.
+This can also help to prevent your baby from getting plagiocephaly, which is an uneven or flattened head.

 Risk factors for DDH